uzh-rpg/dsec-det/readme.md

   </a>
 </p>

-This page contains utility functions to use the DSEC-det datast.
+This page contains utility functions to use the DSEC-Detection datast.
 It is based off of the original DSEC dataset, but has added object detections in the left camera view.
 When using this dataset please cite the following two papers:

 [Daniel Gehrig](https://danielgehrig18.github.io/), [Davide Scaramuzza](http://rpg.ifi.uzh.ch/people_scaramuzza.html), "Low-latency Inter-frame Object Detection with Event Cameras", arXiv, 2023